jsperatan/ibm-assignment/README.md

 4. Add handler for /users/all
 5. Add handler for /users/<id>
    - As mentioned before, we do not need to do any searching as specific ids can be directly accessed from the list index (users id = index + 1)

 ## Running from Host Machine

-1. Install Python 3.12.5
+1. Install Python
+2. Clone and navigate to Git Repository
-2. OPTIONAL: Activate virtual environment
+3. _OPTIONAL_: Activate virtual environment
-3. Install required packages: pip install -r requirements.txt
+4. Install required packages: `pip install -r requirements.txt`
-4. Run application: py index.py
+5. Run application: `python3 index.py` or `py index.py`
-5. Access http://127.0.0.1:5656/users/all or http://127.0.0.1:5656/users/<id> from your web browser
-  - Alternatively you can also use CURL: curl --location 'http://localhost:5656/users/all' or curl --location 'http://localhost:5656/users/<id>'
+6. Access http://127.0.0.1:5656/users/all or http://127.0.0.1:5656/users/<id> from your web browser - Alternatively you can also use cURL: `curl --location 'http://localhost:5656/users/all'` or `curl --location 'http://localhost:5656/users/<id>'`

+## Running from Docker

+1. Install Docker
+2. Clone and navigate to Git Repository
+3. Build Docker image: `sudo docker build . -t ibm-assignment/web-app`
+4. Run Docker container: `sudo docker run -p 127.0.0.1:5656:5656 -d ibm-assignment/web-app`
+   - Assume that endpoint is only accessible from localhost.
+To expose the application to external networks, use: `sudo docker run -p 5656:5656 -d ibm-assignment/web-app`
+5. Access endpoint via cURL: `curl --location 'http://localhost:5656/users/all'` or `curl --location 'http://localhost:5656/users/<id>'`